janwilmake/openapi-mcp-server/README.md

 1. It figures out the openapi identifier you need
 2. It requests a summary of that in simple language
 3. It determines which endpoints you need, and checks out how exactly they work (again, in simple language)

-> [!IMPORTANT]
-> OpenAPI MCP has found a [new owner](https://github.com/janwilmake) and has been migrated from v1.2 to v2, which works different to the previous version.
-You can still access any version prior to v2.0.0 and their README is [here](README-v1.md)
->
-> OpenAPI MCP v2 is a Work In Progress and focuses on exploration and providing context about APIs.
-It **does not** allow executing the endpoints as tools directly, as authentication isn't a solved problem with MCP yet.
-However, it's great for codegen!
->
-> Expect bugs.
-Open To Contributers, [DM](https://x.com/janwilmake)

 ## Features